-- > Extend, if necessary, the concept of cetaceans protection to the already existing protected areas; - > Identify sites, including the high seas, containing important cetaceans habitats in the Agreement; and - Implement all measures needed for cetacean protection.
+- Extend, if necessary, the concept of cetaceans protection to the already existing protected areas; - Identify sites, including the high seas, containing important cetaceans habitats in the Agreement; and - Implement all measures needed for cetacean protection.

-Following the elaboration of the ACCOBAMS programme of work on marine protected areas 3, which consists of i) criteria for the selection of Specially Protected Areas, ii) a special format for proposals for such areas and iii) information on sites that contain important cetacean habitat in the Agreement area, RAC/SPA decided to contribute to this programme by elaborating "Guidelines on needs for the establishment and management of MPAs for cetaceans", to be presented during the next meeting of the SPA Focal Points.
+Following the elaboration of the ACCOBAMS work programme on marine protected areas1, which consists of i) criteria for the selection of Specially Protected Areas, ii) a special format for proposals for such areas and iii) the information on sites that contain important cetacean habitat in the Agreement area, RAC/SPA decided to contribute to this programme by elaborating "Guidelines on needs for the establishment and management of MPAs for cetaceans".